osquibb/nudge/README.md

 You will also see any lint errors in the console.

 ## Database Configuration
-A PostgreSQL database should be running on http://localhost:5432
+A PostgreSQL database named `nudge` should be running on http://localhost:5432 `CREATE USER nudge_admin WITH PASSWORD 'password'`

 See configuration in ~/server.js.